 - Weak suck or inability to feed in infancy

 - Unusually frequent falling after beginning to walk

 - Difficulty getting up from sitting on floor

 Spinal muscular atrophy is known as an autosomal recessive genetic disease.
 This means that the disease is passed down from both parents to the child.
 While most parents of children with SMA do not have symptoms of the disease, they do carry the gene that causes it.
 These are known as SMA “carriers”.
 Both parents must be carriers to have a child with SMA.
 When both parents are carriers, the likelihood of their child having the disease is 25% (1 in 4).

 Due to a missing or mutated gene, a person with SMA is unable to produce a protein in the body known as the Survival Motor Neuron (SMN) protein.
 This protein is necessary for motor neurons to survive.
 Without the SMN protein, motor neurons atrophy (shrink) and die, causing muscles to atrophy and weaken.
 This atrophy and weakness can cause difficulties in movement, breathing, swallowing, and other functions, and can lead to deformities of the spine and bones.

 - Genetic testing by blood or tissue samples

 - Electromyography (EMG)

 - Muscle biopsy

-Treatment for Spinal Muscular Atrophy
+How is Spinal Muscular Atrophy Treated?